How To Get Gastric Bypass Results Without Surgery With ESG

 How to Lose Weight Fast without Surgery

 ESG is a wonderful tool that can help individuals who follow the plan, modify their eating habits, get regular exercise, and embrace and utilize all the support that is available to them to be successful in their weight loss journey.
-You can listen to this patientโ€™s testimonial as she describes her weight loss results with ESG.
+You can listen to this patient’s testimonial as she describes her weight loss results with ESG.

-During the procedure, the patient’s stomach is made smaller and shaped into a small pouch that resembles the shape of a banana and held in that shape by several sutures.
 The procedure only takes about 45 minutes to perform and requires no overnight stay in the hospital.

-During the ESG procedure, the stomach size is reduced by about 70% so the new stomach, a small sleeve-like pouch, will only hold a small amount of food and it will digest more slowly than before surgery.
-This will help the patient with portion control as well as keep them feeling โ€œfullโ€ longer.
+This will help the patient with portion control as well as keep them feeling “full” longer.
 The sutures used to secure the new stomach shape are strong enough to hold indefinitely however, the procedure is fully reversible.

 Patient recovery after endoscopic sleeve gastroplasty is much shorter than that of bariatric surgery and typically they return to reasonable routines within a week.
 After about 3-4 weeks, their surgeon will clear them to resume high-impact exercise and strenuous activities.

-Many obese patients have serious chronic health issues related to their weight such as type 2 diabetes or high blood pressure.
+Having said that, people with higher body weight have serious chronic health issues related to their weight such as type 2 diabetes or high blood pressure.
 Once the patient begins to lose weight, these conditions normally fall into remission or become significantly improved.

 How Much Weight Can I Lose Without Surgery with ESG?